 Immunization Record or Exemption.
 We only need one form to enroll, and an updated one if there are any updates within the preschool years.

 Last Month’s Pre-Paid Tuition.
 May 2022 is paid upfront by August 1, 2021.
 Your last tuition payment for the school year will be April 2022 since May’s tuition is already pre-paid.

 First Month’s Tuition.
 September’s Tuition is paid by September 10th.
 All other tuition payments are due the 1st of the month.

 Parent Handbook Acknowledgement.
-This formacknowledges you received a copy of the Parent Handbook which is also available on the website for review.
+This formacknowledges you received a copy of the Parent Handbook during parent orientation in September before the first day of school, which is also available on the website for review.